benjann/violinplot/README.md

 Main changes:

     12feb2024 (1.1.5)
-    - rag() now has suboption -stack- that can be used to produce raindrop plots
+    - rag() now has suboption stack() that can be used to produce raindrop plots

     10feb2024 (1.1.3)
     - second argument in rag(spread()) now allowed to use a fixed value for the